 Stir in the chocolate, masa harina, and remaining 11/2 teaspoons salt and cook for 1 minute longer.
 Transfer this mixture to the slow cooker.
 Cover and cook the chili on high, undisturbed or stirring only once during cooking, for 6 hours, or until the beef is very tender.
 Remove the bay leaves and stir in the cilantro and parsley.
 Serve the chili hot in bowls, topped with grated cheddar, chopped green onion, and sour cream.

-note: Leftover chili may thicken up and need to be reheated with a little low sodium
+Note: Leftover chili may thicken up and need to be reheated with a little low sodium broth.

 This recipe was styled by chef Karen Pickus for Good Morning America.

 Recipe courtesy Emeril Lagasse from Sizzling Skillets and Other One-Pot Wonders, HarperCollins Publishers, New York, NY, 2011, copyright MSLO, Inc, All Rights Reserved